omeka/classic-enduser/docs/Content/Shortcodes.md

 `fit`: specify whether to allow google map to automatically center and zoom the map to fit all of the markers.
 This is on by default.

 To manually specify the map/location zoom, use the following options.
-Note, to use these options, fit must be set to ‘0’ or ‘false’.
+Note, to use these options, fit must be set to ‘0' or ‘false'.

 `lat`:  specify the latitude of the map’s initial center point, in degrees.
 Must be between -90 and 90.